yujass-DAlab/ReadmissionPrediction/README.md

 Acknowledgments

 📌 Overview
 This project is a complete end-to-end healthcare AI system that predicts 30-day hospital readmission risk using a Stacking Ensemble of XGBoost, LightGBM, and CatBoost.
-The The trained MODEL (readmission_stack_ensemble_final.pkl) is EXCLUDED from this repository due to its large size (84 MB).
+The trained MODEL (readmission_stack_ensemble_final.pkl) is EXCLUDED from this repository due to its large size (84 MB).

 The system is designed for real-world clinical use: